Police search for suspects in Hanover home invasion

 The only description of the suspects is that they were dressed in black.

-Anyone who may have witnessed the incident or have any information that could help with the investigation are asked to call Hanover Borough Police at 717-637-5575.
+Anyone who may have witnessed the incident or have any information that could help with the investigation should call Hanover police at 717-637-5575.